algolia/instantsearch/specs/src/pages/widgets/frequently-bought-together.md

     description: the hit list item
 options:
   - name: objectIDs
-    description: objectIDs of the items to get the frequently bought together items from
+    description: objectIDs of the items to get the Frequently Bought Together items from
   - name: maxRecommendations
     description: Number of recommendations to retrieve
   - name: queryParameters